 For a cyst, one option is to puncture and drain the growth.
 However, this treatment carries a risk that the cyst might grow back.
 A more lasting option is surgically removing the cyst by making a small incision.
 With this option, you may need stitches to close your incision.

-If you suspect a skin growth is a lipoma or cyst, find out about your removal options today by calling Ali Hendi, MD, or booking a consultation online.
+If you suspect a skin growth is a lipoma or cyst, find out about your removal options today by calling Ali Hendi, MD.